N26 announces plans to launch in the US by mid-2018

 N26 also wants to introduce specific features that American customers expect.
 The interchange fee is much higher in the U.S., that’s why banks get a lot more money from each purchase you make with your credit card.
 Like traditional banks, N26 plans to provide a credit card and reinvest some of this interchange revenue into a reward program.

-In the company’s home market Germany, N26 has launched credit lines, savings accounts, insurance products and more.
+In the company’s home market of Germany, N26 has launched credit lines, savings accounts, insurance products and more.
 The startup is partnering with other fintech startups for some of those products.
-Over time, N26 plans to launch similar features in the U.S. as well.
+Over time, N26 plans to launch similar features in the U.S., as well.

 Revolut is also launching in the U.S. in 2018